-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investment means an investment in an Does t Does this financial product have a sustainable investment objective? economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the •• 🗌 Yes •0 \checkmark Νο e a minimum of sustainable investment nvironmental objective:% s 🗌 char objec minin Comotes Environmental/Social (E/S) acteristics and while it does not have as its ctive a sustainable investment, it will have a num proportion of% of sustainable tments investee companies follow good governance practices. envi conomic activities that qualify as ronmentally sustainable under the EU pnomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic envi conomic activities that do not qualify as ronmentally sustainable under the EU onomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy activities.
+That Regulation with a social objective does not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned e a minimum of sustainable investment cial objective% 5 🗹 omotes E/S characteristics, but will not make sustainable investments with the Taxonomy or not.